Skip to content

 Removed from the Western Front, the area around Etaples was used mainly as an area for sick and wounded troops.
 A number of hospitals were positioned in the area, caring for around 22,000 patients.

 As such, Etaples Military Cemetery is one of the largest CWGC cemeteries in France, with 10,771 Commonwealth burials from World War One, and 662 non-Commonwealth burials.
 The cemetery was also used for burials during the early stages of World War Two until the evacuation in 1940, with further burials made after the war.
-In total, there are 119 Second World War burials here.
+In total, there are 119 Second World War graves here.

 St. Sever Cemetery Extension